Scene Display

 • Translation: Moves in the direction the mouse is dragged

-Such “First-Person Viewpoint Change Mode” is useful in situations such as entering inside buildings and exploring the interior.
+Such “First-Person Viewpoint Control Mode” is useful in situations such as entering inside buildings and exploring the interior.

 Changing Rendering Camera